- Common Name

 Ecology and Conservation

 Vultures are also predators, occasionally hunting small animals.
-Because vultures have a negative image in many cultures, public education may be one of the most helpful conservation tools for preserving these birds.
+Because these birds have a negative image in many cultures, public education may be one of the most helpful conservation tools for their survival.

 Clark, W.S. and B.K.
 Wheeler.
 Peterson Field Guide: Hawks.
 Boston: Houghton Mifflin Co., 1987.